 Additionally, marine mining is divided into horizontal and vertical marine mining.

 Horizontal marine mining involves mining a diamond using a crawler that sucks the gravel from the seabed to the surface using flexible pipes.
 Vertical mining involves mining diamonds using large ships mounted with a drill to remove the diamond gravel from the seabed.
+Since it involves scraping the seabed, marine mining can cause severe damages to deep-sea habtiats which can lead to the loss of marine life and even a whole species of animals.

 Diamonds are precious minerals that undergo several different stages to become the valuable gem we all know and love.
 Many techniques are employed to mine them successfully.
 Their journey from start to finish is undeniably long.

 If we still can’t convince you to stay away from mined diamonds, be sure to conduct avid research before making any purchases.
 Better yet, choose a lab grown diamond or a diamond alternative instead.
+These types of diamonds aren’t associated with any type of unethical practices and harmful environmental impact.
+So, if you want to be sure that your diamonds are ethically and sustainably sourced, go guilt free with lab grown diamonds.